elburch/blazor-finance/README.md

 * FK relationship to (parent) Institution

 ### Assets
 Assets are grouped based on liquidity.
-Liquid assets (stocks, bonds, etc.) are held in an account, while illiquid assets are usually standalone (collectibles, real estate, etc.).
+Liquid assets (stocks, bonds, etc.) are held in an account, while illiquid assets (collectibles, real estate, etc.) are distributed to an account balance on the designated sell date.
 Both can appreciate on an annual basis.

 * KF relationship to (parent) Account